 - a semantically annotated 3D point cloud depicting the area of the training sequence.

-- A testing sequence consisting of calibrated images with their camera poses.
+- A synthetic testing sequence consisting of calibrated images with their camera poses.

 Both training and testing data are available here.
 Please see the git repository for details on the file formats.

-In order to submit to the challenge, please create a semantically annotated 3D triangle mesh from the test sequence.
+In order to submit to the main category if the challenge, please create a semantically annotated 3D triangle mesh from the test sequence.
 The mesh should be stored in the PLY text format.
 The file should store for each triangle a color corresponding to the triangle’s semantic class (see the calibrations/colors.yaml file for the mapping between semantic classes and colors).
-Once you have created the mesh, please submit it using this link.
-In addition, please send an email to firstname.lastname@example.org that includes the filename of the file you submitted as well as contact information.

 We will evaluate the quality of the 3D meshes based on the completeness of the reconstruction, i.e., how much of the ground truth is covered, the accuracy of the reconstruction, i.e., how accurately the 3D mesh models the scene, and the semantic quality of the mesh, i.e., how close the semantics of the mesh are to the ground truth.